RascalTwo/express-handler-tracker/README.md

 ## Troubleshooting

-If you find requests take a long time, the most likely cause is that something large has been stringified during diffing, the solution is to wait for it to complete and then locate the middleware that has taken the longest time.
+If you find requests take a long time, the most likely cause is that something large has been stringified during calculating the changes a event has made, the solution is to wait for it to complete and then locate the middleware that has taken the longest time.

 Then select it and manually inspect it to see which base property contains the most text.